Jeaxchu/Roblox-Accounts/README.md

 4) Save

 Don’t copy all the code into one Tampermonkey script.
 Instead, copy each code from GitHub (here) and paste it into a separate script in Tampermonkey.
+Also don't copy the README.md (I don't even know why do I have to say this *sigh*)